-- Lessees will need to consider the related processes and internal controls that will be necessary to gather lease contract data, make required estimates and provide the required disclosures.
-This includes extracting, gathering and validating lease data. - 7880 Extracting lease data from lease contracts that currently is not systematised, and/or collecting lease data from different operational or other systems, may prove costly.
+- 148 Lessees will need to consider the related processes and internal controls that will be necessary to gather lease contract data, make required estimates and provide the required disclosures.
+This includes extracting, gathering and validating lease data.
+Additional audit fees and control cost (including internal control) may also be incurred. - 149 Extracting lease data from lease contracts that currently is not systematised, and/or collecting lease data from different operational or other systems, may prove costly.
 Once data is gathered and migrated from various sources it will need to be validated.
-The practical implications of validating lease data may require significant resources.
+The practical implications of validating lease data may require significant resources. - 150 In its assessment, EFRAG notes the potential for changes to many processes and has considered the major processes for: - (a) identifying if a contract is, or contains, a lease (this is already required under existing standards); - (b) separating lease and non-lease components in a contract (this is already required under existing standards); and - (c) collecting the additional historical information needed to first apply the requirements in IFRS 16.